bitofsky/Async-JSTemplate/README.md

 AJST creates a template on the client side rather than the server side, It was developed to make it easy to generate content in real time in the Web browser.

-It sounds like some in this situation exactly if you have been looking for a JavaScript template engine.
+If you're looking for a JavaScript Template engine, I think this is the reason.

 AJST is useful if you want to generate the HTML content dynamically, such as a Web application.